Delivery Options: ONLINECourse Schedule / Fees

 Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
 Credit may be granted up to a maximum of 100 hours towards this certificate.

 Transferring credit from other Continuing Education certificates

 If you have completed requirements for another University of Calgary Continuing Education certificate, you may be able to transfer some credits between programs.
 For details, please review the Transferability section in the certificate programs that you have completed.
 To transfer credits, please contact a student advisor.

 The combined total of Transferability and Advanced Standing credits cannot exceed 150 hours for this certificate.

 On completion of one certificate, you may wish to pursue studies in another.

-On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Adult Learning specializing in Career and Academic Advising, e-Learning, or Workplace Learning.
+On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards one additional certificate in Adult Learning specializing in Career and Academic Advising, e-Learning, or Workplace Learning.
 The number of hours will vary based on certificate requirements and courses.

 If you wish to pursue another certificate program please complete the Application for Admission for your next certificate, and contact us requesting transfer of the equivalent course credits, or contact a student advisor for assistance at 403-220-2866.
 You must request the transfer of the equivalent courses credits to apply to your next certificate — this will not happen without your request.